-SAVANNAH, TENN. – The Hardin County Convention and Visitors Bureau is pleased to announce that ticket sales for the 9th Annual Generals Breakfast at Cherry Mansion will begin this week.
+SAVANNAH, TENN. – The Hardin County Convention and Visitors Bureau is pleased to announce that ticket sales for the 11th Annual Generals Breakfast at Cherry Mansion have begun.

 Cherry Mansion came of note during the Civil War when General Ulysses S. Grant made his headquarters at the home during the Battle of Shiloh.

-Tickets for the event are $15 each and include the outdoor breakfast catered by Mollie Monday’s featuring hot biscuits, gravy, breakfast casserole, coffee and water and a selection of cherry treats, along with a storytelling program by the attending Generals, and a Q&A presentation by the homeowners of Cherry Mansion.
-Due to COVID restrictions, guests will not tour the home this year, and masks and social outdoor distancing is encouraged.
+Tickets are $20 each and include the outdoor breakfast catered by Mollie Monday’s featuring hot biscuits, gravy, breakfast casserole, coffee and water and a selection of cherry treats, along with a storytelling program by the attending Generals, and a Q&A presentation by the homeowners of Cherry Mansion.
+Guests may walk the grounds at the mansion as touring inside the home is not allowed.
 The event is for ticket holders only and sold in advance only.

 “General US Grant, portrayed by historian Dr. Curt Fields, will be joined at his headquarters by his rival, Confederate General P.G.T.
 Beauregard, portrayed by historian Larry McCluney, Jr. These first-person living history portrayals are a unique and fun recounting of historical events and famous people, making for some great storytelling!”, said Tourism Director Beth Pippin.

-Pippin added this event has grown each year over the last nine years and there is a limited number of tickets available sold in advance only.
+Pippin added this event has grown each year over the last decade and there is a limited number of tickets available sold in advance only.
 The breakfast is an outside venue under a heated tent enclosure.
 Please dress appropriately as the grounds may be damp and cool crisp morning air is typical for spring weather in west Tennessee.

 On-you-own-touring by car, hiking, or biking is an area favorite for visitors to the pristine park.
-There will be Battlefield Hikes presented during the anniversary week on April 6,7,8 led by rangers at Shiloh National Park.
+There will be Battlefield Hikes presented during the anniversary commemoration led by rangers at Shiloh National Park.

 Event organizer Mike Fields said “We will have many demonstrations throughout the weekend!!
 Cannon firings, flint lock musket firings, ancestral drums, stories, wood carvings….not to mention the food!!!
 Plus many, many vendors and craftsman that will be on site.
 Make plans to come out and enjoy!!”

-For more information on Hardin County events and the Battle of Shiloh visit www.tourhardincounty.org or www.nps.gov/shil or call 731-925-8181.
+For more information on Hardin County events and the Battle of Shiloh visit www.nps.gov/shil or call 731-925-8181.